Christine Darby // Originally Published: September 2018 in Hreflang on Squarespace // Updated: February 2026

 Browser-based translation is usually sufficient when the goal is comprehension rather than visibility.
 If you don’t need to rank in Google for non-English keywords, operate your business in a single language, and want to avoid additional maintenance entirely, doing nothing is often the most practical choice.

-That approach falls short when language matters beyond basic understanding.
-If you want control over wording, need professional translations, or expect your site to appear in search results for other languages, browser translation won’t help.
+That approach falls short when language or localization matters beyond basic understanding.
+If you want control over wording, need professional translations, or expect your site to appear in search results for other languages or regions, browser translation won’t help.
 Search engines only index what you actually publish, not what a visitor’s browser translates on the fly.
 At that point, a real multilingual setup becomes necessary.

 Do You Need a Language Switcher?